plural-activism/plural-pride-walk/slides.md

 <!--
 Wuppertal was really just unrevalling.
 I met the friends I made, we sat together, enjoying the last days of summer and promising each other to be there next year.
-I don't to say about it, other than all of ya should take the Schwebebahn at least once in ya life.
+I don't to say about it, other than all of ya& should take the Schwebebahn at least once in ya& life.
 -->
 ---